 - Take a toothpick and drag it vertically through the white lines.
 Alternate where you start the toothpick from top to bottom to create the look pictured in the photos.

-- Let the pie chill in the refrigerator for one hour before serving.
+- Let the pie chill in the refrigerator for at least 1-2 hours before serving, or until the ganache is set.

 Notes